This post may contain affiliate links.

-- salt and freshly ground black pepper
+- salt and freshly ground black pepper to taste

-Adjust oven racks so that one rack is in the upper-middle and one is in the lower-middle.
+- Adjust oven racks so that one rack is in the upper-middle and one is in the lower-middle.

-Preheat oven to 250°F.
+- Preheat oven to 250°F.

-Meanwhile prepare buffalo sauce.
+- Meanwhile prepare buffalo sauce.
 Heat butter in a small saucepan over medium heat.
 When butter begins to melt, add minced garlic and stir.
 Cook and stir until butter is fully melted and garlic is fragrant; remove from heat.
 Whisk in hot sauce until smooth.

 - When wings are golden brown and crispy, remove them from oven and allow to rest on rack for 5 minutes.
 Then place wings in a large bowl and pour warm buffalo sauce over; gently stir to coat evenly.
 Transfer coated wings to platter and serve with blue cheese dip (recipe below).

 Easy Blue Cheese Dip